Sdcrouse/recipe-rolodex/NOTES.md

 Then, add that ingredient (<<) to recipe.ingredients.
 Otherwise, #find_or_initialize_by will search through recipe.ingredients (through the recipe_ingredients JOIN table) for an existing ingredient that belongs to the recipe.
 We want to search the ingredients table instead.

+Instead of changing flash[:errors] to account for ActiveRecord validations, I could just add flash[:validations] and change flash[:errors] to flash[:error].